 So, you’ve been doing the SHAPE Program exactly as written with great results.
 Then one day, the scale stops moving.
 A few days go by, and nothing changes.
 Then your stall turns into a week, two weeks or more.
 You’re probably wondering what in the world went wrong.
 Why are you experiencing a weight loss plateau when nothing has changed?

-Before you call your practitioner, here are some things to remember:
+Before you call your SHAPE practitioner, here are some things to remember:

 1. SHAPE is NOT a “weight loss” program.